jupyter-book/mystmd/docs/quickstart.md

 description: Get up and running with the MyST (Markedly Structured Text) command line interface.
 MyST is designed to create publication-quality documents written entirely in Markdown.
 ---

 These quickstart tutorials are here to get you up and running on your local computer 👩‍💻.
-Thus, you will then be able to:
+You will learn how to:

 - learn how to write MyST Markdown 🖊
 - export PDF, Word and $\LaTeX$ documents 📑